For once, Jeff is neither an Indian nor an Army man

 He finds a French widow in his house.
 Some people have all the luck.

 That’s the basic plot.
-Though pretty two-dimensional, it’s reasonably interesting because along with being evil and mad, Darcy is also magnetic and charming, and despite the past hist., Cam can’t resist being drawn to the bandit leader, as a moth to a flame.
+Though pretty one-dimensional, it’s reasonably interesting because along with being evil and mad, Darcy is also magnetic and charming, and despite the past hist., Cam can’t resist being drawn to the bandit leader, as a moth to a flame.
 So will he fulfill the bargain and deliver Darcy to the hangman’s rope?
 I wouldn’t say that there’s great suspense exactly, but there’s enough subtlety and ambiguity to give the story some spice.

 The picture was co-written, co-produced and directed by Melvin Frank.
 Frank and partner Norman Panama had a good contract with Paramount, working especially on Bob Hope movies and other comedies.
 The two didn’t dabble much in Westerns and those they did tended to be at the comedy end of the Western spectrum (A Southern Yankee, Callaway Went Thataway and The Duchess and the Dirtwater Fox).
 The Jayhawkers! was their only ‘straight’ Western.